toni783/connect4/README.md

 - Play Connect4 locally
 - Load your game from the cloud at any time, and finish it whenever you can!
 - Responsive view for mobile gaming
-- Improved with accesibility features!
+- Improved with accessibility features!

 ## Technologies used